NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 This function is called for each configuration (web and node) and allows you to modify and return a new configuration object.

 Keep in mind that what returns the last plugin will be [thrown to webpack](https://github.com/jaredpalmer/razzle/blob/master/packages/razzle/scripts/build.js#L90).
-I will abuse of this, webpack’s config object will be replaced with an array in order to use the _multicompiler_ feature.
+We will abuse of this, webpack’s config object will be replaced with an array in order to use the _multicompiler_ feature.

 ## DeviceModuleReplacementPlugin

-The magic behind the device module implementation is resolving to a device specific module, instead of the required one.
+The magic behind the device module implementation is resolving to a device specific file, instead of the required one.
 As it was explained in the first post, the idea is that if a file with the device extension ( `<filename>.<device>.js`) exists, it will be used instead of the regular file ( `<filename>.js`).

 On the first post, [webpack’s NormalModuleReplacement](https://webpack.js.org/plugins/normal-module-replacement-plugin/) plugin was used, in order to clean things up, a new webpack plugin was developed.